FrontendRheinMain/vuepress/docs/ferm/about.md

 - recording your talks on [video](https://www.youtube.com/channel/UCYFNj1jr1ZufRZLlPDVGYIw)
 - occasionally hand-out benefits for your participants like cheap or free conference tickets, coupon codes, books etc.

+In current Corona times we cannot operate 'normally' but we try our best to support your meetup!

 ::: tip
 [Contact us](/ferm/contact) - we're happy to fuel your community-engagement!
 :::